We’ve learnt a lot in recent years – due to COVID – about getting organised for Christmas. Think back to delivery issues and shortages of many items.

 The Australian Competition and Consumer Commission (ACCC) has been trying to crack down on this practice for years, fining several companies thousands of dollars for posting fake reviews or manipulating real ones.

-The consumer watchdog has a few tips for those using online product reviews before making purchases this year.
+The consumer watchdog has a few tips for those using online product reviews before making purchases.

 First, it stresses the importance of seeking information from multiple sources.